mixslice/trident/README.md

 - [ ] Logging with Fluentd and cloudwatch
 - [ ] Kubernetes upgrade mechanism
 - [ ] Ansible or kubespray

+# Some other requirements
+If you are on a brand new machine and want to use this code to bootstrap your AWS + Kubernetes cluster, here are some other Prerequisites that may present a challenge.

+1.